Multi-Phase Locking Value: A Generalized Method for Determining Instantaneous Multi-frequency Phase Coupling: Multi-phase Locking Value (M-PLV): Theory and Calculation

 \subsection{Detecting significant M-PLV}

 In order to detect the time window and frequency at which phase coupling is significant, a reference threshold value of M-PLV is required.
-For this purpose, the 95\% significance threshold is obtained by a Monte Carlo simulation~\cite{mspc}.
+For this purpose, the 95\% significance threshold is obtained by a Monte Carlo simulation~\cite{mspc}, which is a generally acceptable confidence level for determining statistical significance~\cite{wang2004exact}.
+The Monte Carlo is a typical method to show the significance of cross-spectral based analysis such as coherence and phase coupling~\cite{pardo2012spectral}.
 The null hypothesis is that the phase difference $\Delta \phi(t;k)$ is completely random so that the cyclic phase difference $\Delta \upphi(t;k)=\Delta \phi(t;k)$ mod $2\pi$ will be uniformly and randomly distributed in the interval $[0,2\pi]$.
+The cyclic phase difference is used here because the phase returned by taking the inverse of a sinusoid is cyclic/periodic with period $2\pi$.
 The M-PLV corresponding to other frequency combinations for all instants $t$ as well as those corresponding to the combination of interest for the instants $t'=t-t_c$ ($t_c$ is the estimated coupling window) are taken as surrogate data of uniformly and randomly distributed phase values of $\Delta \phi(t;k)$.
-This procedure is repeated $N$ (e.g. 1000) times to obtain the statistical distribution of M-PLV values for the different number of observations, $K$, (e.g. $K = 50,\, 100,\, .\,.\,.,\, 600$) and the threshold is determined as the minimum value greater than 95\% of the sum of all the values in the distribution.
+This procedure is repeated $N$ times (typically $N = 1000$ is sufficient for a reliable Monte Carlo simulation for phase coupling measures~\cite{mspc}) to obtain the statistical distribution of M-PLV values for a given number of observations, which is determined by the experimental design or available real data.
+Then, the threshold is determined as the minimum value greater than 95\% of the sum of all the values in the distribution.